Key Takeaways

 Group-IB Malware Detonation Platform

-Sandbox implementation shows what suspicious code actually does.
+Sandboxing shows what the suspicious code actually does.
 IOAs tell you what the attacker is trying to do right now.
 A detonation platform stretches that view across longer timelines, so delayed payloads and staged downloads come to light.

-Used together, they turn scattered signals of the system resources into a clear picture and give teams the chance to act before damage spreads.
+Used together, they turn scattered signals into a clear picture and give teams the chance to act before damage spreads.

 The Group-IB Managed Extended Detection and Response (MXDR) solution features a built-in malware detonation platform.
-It may receive the objects for threat analysis from the MXDR automatically, or computer security professionals may upload files manually.
+It may automatically receive objects for threat analysis from the MXDR, or computer security professionals may upload files manually.

 The environment in the Group-IB malware detonation platform can be customized to the customer’s infrastructure.